 Maintain Fitness During The Season

 If you only get out snowshoeing on weekends, keep the following in mind.
-Snowshoeing is similar to hiking, only with poles, heavier boots, and a slightly wider stance.
-Gaskill recommends a walk or a hike with poles mid-week, if possible, to supplement your snowshoeing outings.
+Snowshoeing is similar to hiking, only with heavier boots and a slightly wider stance.
+Gaskill recommends walking or hiking with poles mid-week, if possible, to supplement your snowshoeing outings and help you build endurance.

 To maintain general fitness when recreational snowshoeing, the following is a recommended workout.
 When you’re in the gym, add some lat pulldowns and triceps extensions for arm endurance 2-3 times per week, 2-3 sets of high repetitions (12- 20 reps, working to fatigue).
 These two exercises will target your poling muscles specifically.
 Alternatively, stair climbing, uphill hiking, elliptical machines, and jogging are great for the legs.